JordanGlanfield/double_blind_code_reviewer/README.md

 `docker run --publish 80:80 --detach --name dbcr dbcr:1.0` to start

 Get shell in docker container: `docker exec -i -t dbcr /bin/bash`

+Note, "dangling" images may be produced by the build process.
+Use:
+`docker rmi $(docker images -f "dangling=true" -q)` to remove these